 Topic: Non-adaptive processes may more likely generate phenotypic clines in traits with complex genetic architectures (e.g. epistasis).

-For two-locus traits with epistasis, stochastic processes (e.g. drift, founder events) can lead to predictable changes in the frequency of a phenotype within populations.
+For two-locus traits with epistasis, stochastic processes (e.g. drift, founder events) can lead to predictable changes in the frequency of a phenotype within populations (a theoretical pop gen reference here would be nice).

 Cite loss of S morph in Eichhornia as example (e.g. Husband and Barrett 1992a; 1992b; Barrett et al. 1989; Barrett et al. 2009).